Construction Insurance Claims Attorney

 If you’re a property owner and discover a construction defect, it could affect the safety of your family, tenants or patrons.
 Defects can also be costly in terms of lost business or tenants.
 The longer the defect goes unresolved, the greater these safety and financial risks become.

 Conversely, if you’re a contractor, subcontractor, or participant in the construction process and are accused of causing a construction defect, your insurance or surety is supposed to defend and pay any claims.
 If it’s later determined you were in fact responsible for the defect, you may be required to repay your carrier.

 In either of these cases, an attorney with specific knowledge about construction and insurance is needed to either ensure you’re able to fix the problem or defend you against claims of defective work.

 Professional liability insurance, known as Owners & Contractors Protective Liability (OCP) insurance in the construction industry, is critical for ensuring companies have the means to pay for any defective work claims.
 OCP insurance policies are taken out by contractors to cover bodily injuries or property damages caused by their work.

 According to the International Risk Management Institute (IRMI), contractors “purchase the policy to provide coverage for vicarious liability the client (project owner) incurs as a result of the contractor’s acts or omissions on the project.”

 Construction and insurance attorneys at Warner, Sechrest & Butts, P.A. in Gainesville can help determine if a contractor has adequate coverage for a given project.
 If a claim is filed, attorneys can help a contractor or subcontractor ensure the carrier pays to resolve the particular problem.

 Most, if not all, construction projects have a warranty covering defects.
 It is virtually impossible for an owner to inspect and sign off on every single detail in a construction project.
-Warranties for construction projects help resolve this dilemma by providing the owner a way to resolve issues either during or after construction.
+Warranties for construction projects help resolve this dilemma by providing the owner with a way to resolve issues either during or after construction.